“You can’t plow a field simply by turning it over in your mind.”

 - Act-3: Resolution

-Using a pre-designed structure to create a novel is always advisable as it helps in laying a strong foundation of your novel.
-The 3-Act Structure is the most basic structure that can be used to establish the basics of your novel.
-Some of the various advantages of using this structure are:
+Using a pre-designed and a very basic structure to create a novel is always advisable as it helps in laying a strong foundation of your novel.
+Some of the advantages of using this structure are:

 - It’s quite simple to comprehend and equally easy to apply.

-- It makes sure that the basics of your novel remains in place and don’t get lost in the entirety of your project.
+- It makes sure that the basics of your novel remain in place and don’t get lost in the entirety of your project.

 - It helps you to understand the missing pieces from your novel.